-The DCED Executive Committee (ExCo) meets once a quarter, to oversee the work of the Secretariat and the Committee’s various thematic groups.
-Its three members and two co-chairs are elected for two year terms; elections are held once a year at the DCED Annual Meeting.
+The DCED Executive Committee (ExCo) typically meets once a quarter, to oversee the work of the Secretariat and the Committee’s various Working Groups.
+The three members and two co-chairs are elected for two-year terms; elections are held once a year at the DCED Annual Meeting.

 Current ExCo members

 Johan Veul is Head of Private Sector Development in the Department for Sustainable Economic Development at the Dutch Ministry of Foreign Affairs.
 The department works to promote inclusive growth by improving the business environment and the functioning of markets in low and middle income countries.
 Engagement with Dutch enterprises helps to realize synergies between the objective of inclusive growth and Dutch business interests in international trade and investment.

 Johan began working in Private Sector Development in 2002.
 His responsibilities at the Dutch Ministry of Foreign Affairs have included policy development for and co-ordination of challenge funds, infrastructure development, and overseeing the food and nutrition security programme.
 Prior to this, Johan worked in Africa for 12 years, with previous roles including Country Director in Uganda and programme manager in Zambia.
 Johan graduated as a civil engineer at the Delft University of Technology.

 Liliana de Sá Kirchknopf is Head of the Private Sector Development Division in the Economic Development Cooperation Directorate at SECO, promoting a better business environment and access to finance for enterprises as well as strengthened skills.